 - Travelers on a tight budget – If you have to keep your expenditures low, skip the attractions all together and enjoy the beaches or other free options instead.

-Visit some expensive attractions. – Ok, all the included attractions are pretty pricey.
+Visit some expensive attractions – OK, all the included attractions are pretty pricey.
 But if you want to maximize your savings, you should use the pass to visit the highest value options.

-How to Buy the Go Miami Pass
+How to Buy the Miami All-Inclusive Pass

 Once your purchase is confirmed, you’ll receive your pass via email.
 You can use your pass either on your smartphone using the free Go City app or as a physical pass by printing a hard copy.
 The email will explain how to go about each.